arthurBricq/Interpreter/README.md

 I did this language only to **learn more about programming language theory and intepreters** !

-Features of the language
+## Features of the language

 - C-like differentiation of expressions and statements
+- Python-like typed variables
-- Functions
+- Python-like functions
-- If, Else,
+- If, Else, Loops
-- Typed variables
+- All common math operation supported

-# Shell-like intrepreter
+# Shell-like interpreter

 - Operation on integers: +, -, *, /
 - Python-like assignment